 Upon review of Associated Press Guide to Punctuation, I found his book to offer simple and straightforward rules on how to use punctuation based on the Associated Press Stylebook.
 I believe it would be very helpful for anyone uncertain of when or how to use a particular punctuation mark or who needs a quick, simple solution.
 However, the straightforward solutions offered by this book can be a drawback as well for some college students because punctuation usage rules are not universal.
 Punctuation rules vary among types of writing.
 This book does not, nor was it intended to, cover all of the types of writing expected throughout college classrooms.

 Despite the drawback of only explaining the Associated Press's take on punctuation, I believe this book offers many benefits to college students.
 It is small, lightweight, and easy to read.
-It could easily be carried in a book bag for handy punctuation reference when studying.
-Students who have declared a major should use the stylebook of their academic field.
-However, this book can make a nice supplement as it covers punctuation points not covered in many stylebooks.
+It could easily be carried in a book bag to be used as a reference when studying.
+Students who have declared a college major should use the stylebook of their academic field.
+However, this book can make a handy supplement because it covers punctuation points not covered in many stylebooks.
 It could also be helpful for a student who has not yet committed to a particular academic field.